Simulation-based validation of Bayes factor computation: Discussion

 \subsection{Validating Bayes factor computation}

 We have shown that SBC and binary prediction calibration are viable methods to assess computation of Bayes factors.
-Beyond detecting failures in computation with controlled error rates, both methods also allow us to assess the remaining uncertainty we have about possible miscalibration that would not be detected with a given simulation budget.
+Beyond detecting failures in computation with controlled error rates, both methods also report remaining uncertainty we have about possible miscalibration that would not be detected with a given simulation budget.
+The Good check as implemented by \cite{Sekulovski2024goodcheck} provides no error control and is in our view rarely useful, though other iterations of the idea could still prove their merit.

 We have shown that whenever data-averaged posterior checking signals a problem in Bayes factor computation, the problem will also be found with SBC or binary prediction calibration.
 At the same time, data-averaged posterior checking fails catastrophically in many examples where SBC and binary prediction calibration work.
-The only practical benefit of data-averaged posterior checking is that there are cases where it detects problems with somewhat fewer simulations then SBC/binary prediction calibration.
-Using data-averaged posterior checking for validation of Bayes factor computation should thus be considered only as a supplement to SBC or binary prediction calibration.
-The Good check as implemented by \cite{Sekulovski2024goodcheck} provides no error control and is in our view very rarely useful, though other iterations of the general idea could still prove their merit.
+On the other hand, there are scenarios where data-averaged posterior checking detects problems with fewer simulations than SBC/binary prediction calibration.
+When the BFs are just very mildly biased (as when using Savage-Dickey density ratio in Section~\ref{multiple-models}), the difference can be substantial.
+Using data-averaged posterior checking for validation of Bayes factor computation should thus be considered alongside SBC or binary prediction calibration.
+We recommend the standard t-test for testing data-averaged posterior in typical cases.
+If there are very few simulations and the distribution of posterior model probabilities is far from approximately normal, we recommend the test of \citet{gaffke2005}.

 We have shown that in theory, binary prediction calibration is a special case of SBC.
 However, in the examples we ran, binary prediction calibration checks via the miscalibration test of \cite{dimitraidis2021_reliability} tended to have slightly higher power to detect discrepancies than SBC for the model index and sometimes even than SBC for the log likelihood.
-This is most likely due to SBC throwing away information via random tiebreaking for discrete variables --- increasing power of SBC in those settings is an ongoing research project of ours.
+This is most likely due to SBC throwing away information via random tiebreaking for discrete variables (see Algorithm~\ref{sbcalg})--- increasing power of SBC in those settings is an ongoing research project of ours.
 We consider it out of scope of this paper and leave it as future work.
-For checking the calibration of the model index, we would currently recommend binary prediction calibration over SBC.
+For checking the calibration of binary variables, we would currently recommend binary prediction calibration over SBC.